stuejho/wpa2psk-secure-password-generator/README.md

 Target Framework: .NET Core 3.1

+## Usage

+To generate a password:
+1. Select the "Generate New Password" tab
+1. Enter a memorable passphrase (will need it to retrieve your password later in time)
+1. Click the "Generate Password" button
+1. Choose a file location to save your encrypted password to and "Save"
+1. Copy the generated password and use it appropriately

+To load in a generated password:
+1. Select the "Load Stored Password" tab
+1. Enter the passphrase used to generate the WiFi password
+1. Use the "Load File" button to select the encrypted password file
+1. Click the "Load Password" button
+1. Copy the loaded password and use it appropriately

 ## Platform-specific publishing steps

 If you want to publish a single-file executable application, you need to publish for each configuration, such as Linux x64, Linux ARM64, Windows x64, and so forth.
 Single-file apps are always OS and architecture-specific.